-The UDL Fellows Program will be developed through a collaboration between the Centre for Teaching, Learning and Technology (CTLT), the Centre for Accessibility (CFA), and Faculty Instructional Support units, with funding from the TLEF.
+The UDL Fellows Program was developed through a collaboration between the Centre for Teaching, Learning and Technology (CTLT), the Centre for Accessibility (CFA), and Faculty Instructional Support units, with funding from the TLEF.
 Participants will receive support through the workshops and have access to expertise from the CTLT, CFA and Faculty support units in the analysis, development, and implementation of UDL in their courses.
 CTLT’s Research and Evaluation team will provide evaluation support at no cost for funded proposals as well as carry out an evaluation of the UDL Fellows Program.

 Departments will be eligible to receive $10,000 in funding to cover a three-credit course release for faculty who participate in the UDL Fellows Program.
 Faculties will be asked to commit in-kind support of a staff member to participate fully in this professional development program as a core project team member, to work closely with faculty on a funded UDL redesign project.

 The 2024 Faculty Fellows Program is limited to 15 project teams from the UBC Vancouver campus.
 Nominations for the Program will be made by the Associate Dean (Academic or Students), Principal or their delegate.
 Each Faculty will be asked to nominate a project team with a description of the course being proposed for a UDL redesign and a rationale for why the project team and the course have been nominated for the UDL Fellows Program.

 All project teams who participate in the UDL Fellows Program will commit to participating in a series of UDL Fellows Program workshops (hybrid and in-person) between May and August 2024.
 During this period, the teams will collaborate to develop and put into action UDL strategies in their in their course design and teaching and learning practices, with a focus on courses and projects that will be offered during the 2024/25 academic year (i.e., Winter Session 1 starting September 2024 or Winter Session 2 starting January 2025)

 - September 2023: UDL Fellows Program is announced as a Special Call as part of the 2024 Small TLEF funding round